 See the EIL full model and descriptions.

 Leadership and the development of leadership skills is a highly personal process that is rooted in having the time and setting to practice and refine.
 FLA meets on 10 Fridays each semester (fall/spring) for three-hour sessions.
 Each Friday session is led by a seasoned professional from various sectors including corporate, governmental, nonprofit, and higher education.
 Guest facilitators share their experiences, lead discussions and engage FLA in hands-on experiential learning activities.
 Each semester, students are divided into small groups and assigned a mentor from the previous year’s graduating class.
 These mentor groups allow FLA students to develop a peer network within the program and build teamwork skills.
 Each Friday session also includes a networking luncheon to further network and deepen relationships.
-To learn more about our sessions, check out our Calendar page.

 This principle focuses on the process of acquiring knowledge and transferable skills through a holistic understanding of the past and current workplace.
 As a group, we try to analyze the behavior of leaders within their organization and tie it to future success.
 Awareness, development, and use of career-related skills is key to successfully mastering this principle of the program.
 The Florida Leadership Academy selects qualified speakers that will inform students and help to develop career-related skills.